webexpress-framework/WebExpress/docs/development_guide.md

 |InternationalizationManager |Provides language packs for the internationalization of applications.
 |JobManager                  |Jobs can be used for cyclic processing of tasks.
 |LogManager                  |Allows to create, view, and delete logs used for troubleshooting and monitoring system performance.
 |MessageQueueManager         |Handles the registration of message receivers and manages the distribution of messages via a bidirectional WebSocket connection.
 Enables real-time features such as notifications, status updates, and cross-system commands.
+Provided by `WebExpress.WebApp`.
+|NotificationManager         |Manages notifications that are displayed to users as pop-up windows.
+Provided by `WebExpress.WebUI`.
 |PackageManager              |Management of packages that extend the functionality of **WebExpress**.
+|PageManager                 |Manages the pages of the applications.
 |PluginManager               |Management of extension addons that extend the functionality of **WebExpress**.
 |ResourceManager             |Resources are contents that are delivered by **WebExpress**.
 These include, for example, websites that consist of HTML source code, arbitrary files (e.g. css, JavaScript, images) and REST interfaces, which are mainly used for communication via HTTP(S) with (other) systems.
+|RestApiManager              |Manages the REST API endpoints of the applications.
 |SessionManager              |Responsible for storing session data generated during the user session.
 |SettingPageManager          |Manages the settings of the application.
 |SitemapManager              |Manages the structure of the website, including navigation between different pages.